JunboShen/slide-level-pretraining/README.md

 > You must supply your own tile embeddings or WSI tiles.
 > This workflow is compatible with pathology foundation-model pipelines such as **GigaPath / Prov-GigaPath**.

+## Problem formation

+Recent pathology foundation models (e.g., UNI, Virchow, GigaPath) provide strong **patch-level encoders**, but their **slide-level aggregation** is still a major bottleneck.
+Independent evaluations [2] have shown that whole-slide retrieval and classification with these models often perform poorly (e.g., modest top-k retrieval on TCGA, weak performance on lung WSIs), and our own LUAD 5-gene mutation experiments confirm that **simple slide heads** (global pooling, MAE-style bottlenecks, ABMIL) on top of GigaPath/Prov-GigaPath patches only reach ~0.60 macro AUROC and are highly sensitive to tile subsampling and pooling choices.

+In this repository we therefore focus on the **slide-level problem**:

+> Given a variable-length sequence of tile embeddings (up to ~8k tiles per slide) from a fixed patch encoder, learn a slide encoder that:
+> - handles ultra-long, irregular tile sequences with spatial coordinates,
+> - is trained in a **self-supervised DINO/DINOv2-style** manner, and
+> - produces **linearly probe-able slide embeddings** that outperform standard MIL and naive aggregation on downstream tasks (e.g., LUAD 5-gene mutation prediction).

+The code assumes you already have a ViT-based pathology FM (e.g., GigaPath / Prov-GigaPath) and replaces only the **weak slide-level aggregation** with a stronger long-context Transformer.

 ## Experiments (LUAD-specific 5-gene mutation prediction on TCGA, 10-fold cross-validation)